Last updated: June 18, 2026

 Where to start

 Start with the person who needs dental care.
-Your next step is different for a child, a pregnant adult, and an adult who is not pregnant.
+Your next step is different for a child, a pregnant adult, an adult on AHCCCS, and an adult with no insurance.

-Apply for AHCCCS or KidsCare and use the Arizona dentist finder to look for a dentist that accepts Medicaid or CHIP.
-Children usually have broader dental benefits than adults.
+Apply for AHCCCS or KidsCare and use the dentist finder to look for a dentist that accepts Medicaid or CHIP.
+Call before you go.

-Apply or update your case through DES Medical Assistance.
-Tell the office you are pregnant and ask your AHCCCS plan how to use pregnancy dental coverage.
+Apply or update your case through AHCCCS.
+Tell the office and your plan that you are pregnant, then ask the plan what dental services are covered before treatment.

-For a wider health coverage overview, see ASMOM’s Medicaid guide and healthcare guide.
+For wider health coverage steps, see ASMOM’s Arizona health care and Medicaid guide.

 Quick reference table